Skip to content

 Optery’s Statement on Data Security

-As a consumer data privacy company, we are fully committed to the security of our customers’ data.
+As a data privacy and security company, we are fully committed to the security of our customers’ data.
 When you sign up for our services, you are entrusting us with your personal information and we take that responsibility very seriously.
-Consistent with this commitment, Optery has completed its AICPA SOC 2, Type II security audit, and makes its audit report available to Optery for Business corporate customers under NDA.
+Consistent with this commitment, Optery has completed its AICPA SOC 2, Type II security audit, and makes its audit report available to Optery for Business corporate customers under Non-Disclosure Agreement (“NDA”).
 You can learn more about Optery’s SOC 2, Type II security audit here: https://finance.yahoo.com/news/personal-data-removal-startup-optery-130000942.html

 This information page explains how we secure our registered users’ data (“user data”) at https://app.optery.com and https://business.optery.com.
 This page is not intended to replace the official Terms of Service or Privacy Policy for our web site and app, and it does not apply to unregistered visitors to our web site.

-As described in our Terms of Service and Privacy Policy, Optery does not sell or rent personal information to any third parties for any purpose.
-Optery is not a data broker.
-Optery does not have any financial relationship with any data broker.
-Optery is not affiliated with any data broker.
+As described in our Terms of Service and Privacy Policy, Optery is not a data broker and does not sell or rent personal information for monetary consideration to any third party, and Optery is not affiliated with any data broker.
 Optery uses collected data from users to deliver its Removal Services.
 As a registered user or paying customer, you are the only owner of your Personal Data and can request disclosure or deletion at any time.

 Introduction